Yggdrasill/Naglfar/README.md

 About
 -------

 Naglfar is an abstract framework for plugins, based upon libdl.
-It's intended to abstract away the memory management of plugin loading into easily usable functions, while giving you descriptive error messages when something goes wrong.
+It's intended to abstract away the memory management of plugin loading into easily usable functions, be thread-safe and give you error messages of what goes wrong if something does go wrong.
 It is written to be extensible and usable in any scenario, with as few limitations as possible.
 All plugins should be compiled with -fPIC -shared in either gcc or clang, I do not know the compilation options for other compilers.

 License
 -------

 Copyright (C) Yggdrasill/Wolfie

 [yggdrasill@lavabit.com] [email]

 [#hacking @ DatNode] [irc]